 One of the most important things for a massage therapist to remember is that client information is confidential.
 Do not post this information at all.
 This includes making derogatory comments about people or insulting someone.
 Do not post content or photos of clients without given written consent.
 Clients having a massage are usually in a vulnerable position, so posting content without permission will lead to mistrust.
 Posts may go viral, and this may affect your client.
 If a massage therapist had a bad day, it is generally best to stay away from social media to avoid ranting about work problems.

 Do not share contact information or e-mail addresses without written consent.
 Personal information is protected under individual state and federal laws.

 A great way of professional social media is to target specific social or age groups.
 It is important to know where your potential clients are online.
 Retired people use social media differently than younger groups.
 For example, a lot of millennials use Instagram.
 Some companies will target advertising at specific groups of people, for example men over 50 living in Manhattan.
 Knowing your audience is becomes vital when building a social media following and attracting clients.

 Facebook – The most well-known social media platform and where most people are active.
 If you are using Facebook to promote massage therapy, update your profile at least once a week.
-Engage with the community on Facebook and create a group of followers.
+Engage with the community on Facebook with content and posts and create a group of followers.
 A group of massage therapists can share ideas and tips on better business practices.